chthong/mec_labs/lab2/README.md

 ![alt text](image-2.png)

-* Once you signed in, a Sandbox will run
+* Once you signed in, a Sandbox will run  ( or you may need to start the SandBox )

 * Select a Network  e.g: 4g-5g-macro-v2x